Ruth Williams Khama: Return to Bechuanaland

 Popular support and protest continued in Bechuanaland.
 The couple were permitted to return in 1956 after the Bamangwato people sent a telegram to Queen Elizabeth II.
 Seretse renounced his throne and became a cattle farmer in Serowe.
-Seretse founded the nationalist Bechuanaland Democratic Party and won the 1965 general election.
+He founded the nationalist Bechuanaland Democratic Party and won the 1965 general election.
 As prime minister of Bechuanaland, he pushed for independence, which was granted in 1966.
 Seretse Khama became the first president of independent Botswana and he became a Knight Commander of the Most Excellent Order of the British Empire.
 Lady Khama was an influential, politically active First Lady during her husband's four consecutive terms as president from 1966 to 1980.

 Family

 Lady Khama and her husband had four children.
 Their first child Jacqueline was born in Bechuanaland in 1951, shortly after Seretse was exiled.
 Their first son Ian was born in England in 1953, and twins Anthony and Tshekedi were born in Bechuanaland in 1958 (Anthony was named after Tony Benn, then known as Anthony Wedgwood Benn, who supported their return from exile in the early 1950s).

 She remained in Botswana after her husband's death in office in 1980, receiving recognition as "Mohumagadi Mma Kgosi" (mother of the king, or queen mother).
 Despite the national controversy surrounding their union in the 1940s and 1950s, the couple were inseparable until his death from cancer in 1980.

 After her husband's death, she lived on a large farm in Botswana, dedicating her time and efforts to charitable causes and spending time with her children and grandchildren.

 Two of their sons, Ian and Tshekedi, have become prominent politicians in Botswana.
 Ian Khama was elected as the President of Botswana in 2008.